 However, what we've seen is that, unlike fashion watch brands, microbrands do not act on bad faith, and will be completely transparent on their products specifications.
 The final quality of their watches will always vary, but most of the time they make a very good bang for buck ratio.
 Nevertheless, such as all other brands, they can make mistakes

 Should you buy from a watch microbrand?

 Yes!
 Here are some reasons why you should go for one:

 - Unique design: this is understated.
 We live in an age were several uncreative brands are just playing it safe with homages of all kinds, replicating well known designs with minor changes, doing victory laps over and over again.
 Use your money to further the hobby ahead!

 - Small run, coveted piece: microbrands will usually run small batches of their own models.
 This means you’ll end up with a pretty special item.
 And while strange, it might even go up in value over time!

 - Bang for buck: as stated above, the only way this microbrands can compete is by making a compelling product.
 While design takes an important role, they also tend to pack up their models with above-average specs for the price they are asking.
 This can include, a very good case design, movement or crystal.
-As an example, our Pontvs Hydra includes a very good water resistance rating, saphire crystal and a case made out of naval grade brass for less than 400 USD.
+As an example, our Pontvs Hydra includes a very good water resistance rating, sapphire crystal and a case made out of naval grade brass for less than 400 USD.

-Of course, what Microbrands are lacking is in heritage.
+Of course, what Microbrands are lacking is heritage.
 Part of the appeal of owning a watch is in owning a timepiece with a history of its own.
 That's why people are drawn into vintage watches, very rare models, or ones that have had an iconic place in history.

-Nevertheless, if you are looking for value above everything, and would like to splash your collection with something new and unique, look for microbrands!
+Nevertheless, if you are looking for value above everything, and would like to splash your collection with something new and unique, look out for microbrands!